 Baton Rouge is the capital of Louisiana and located in East Baton Rouge Parish along the Mississippi River.
 The city is a large research, medical, technology and industrial center of the South.
 Baton Rouge is located 157 miles north of the Gulf of Mexico and 80 miles out of New Orleans.

 It's very common to hear a French accent in Baton Rouge today, with more than one-third of the population of Louisiana having French ancestry.
-Interestingly, Baton Rouge did not develop ethnic neighborhoods like most developing cities but rather settlement based on wealth.
-This led Asians, Cajuns, Italians and Europeans to live side-by-side, although the black community was the exception.
+Interestingly, Baton Rouge did not develop ethnic neighborhoods like most developing cities but instead settlement based on wealth.
+This led Asians, Cajuns, Italians, and other Europeans to live side-by-side, although the black community was the exception.

 Baton Rouge Population Growth